 - MAP: Object map ID and unknown map-related variable.

-- SEQ: Address of object's romlist entry (parameters) and sequence data.
+- OBJDEF: Address of object's romlist entry (parameters) and sequence data.

 - EVENT: Unknown.
 (Name derived from debug messages.)

 - MODEL: Address, index, and ID of object's current model.

 - STATE: Address of state data, which has a different format for each type of object.

 - FUNCS: Address of a list of function pointers.

 - MSGS: Address and used capacity of object's message queue.